julaluxx/CSD1stYearProject/README.md

 *Nice to see you here.
 Have a great day ><*

 ## **About**
-*This repo is all about my works/projects that I've accomplished in my school life* *It's not much, but I'll just keep tracking what I've done so far.*
+*This repo is my works/projects that I've accomplished in my school.*
+*It's not much, but I'll just keep tracking what I've done so far.*